yue/wey/README.md

 In Slack while there is Real Time Messaging API, most common operations can only be done via web APIs, i.e. by sending HTTPS requests, and it is really slow.

-### Intilization involves multiple web API calls

-To sign in and load channels, we have to send multiple requests.
-For example `rtm.start` to start RTM client, `team.info` to get team information, `users.list` to list team's users, `conversations.list` to list all public and private channels, `conversations.history` to read messages history.

-Also the `conversations.list` can not reliably give unread states of channels, we need to call `conversations.info` API for every channel to get correct unread states.

-So from opening the app to finally reading the messages, there are more than 7 slow HTTPS requests involved.

-### Direct messages do not have unread information

-The `im.list` API returns all direct messages in the past, including really old ones, and it does not include any hint of its read state.
-So in order to find out the unread direct messages, we have to pull the list of all direct messages, and then request their information one by one.
-This could end up with hundreds of HTTPs requests.

-Currently for certain teams direct messages would take more than a minute to load.

-### No easy way to get joined channels

-Currently to get all joined channels, we have to get all channels in a team first, and then filter them.
-For teams with large numbers of channels, we may have to send more than 10 HTTPS requests due to pagination in Slack APIs.

 ### Messages do not include user information

 The messages history we pulled from Slack does not include full user